LinkedIn Analytics: Top 5 Metrics to Track

 Visitors:

-• Visitor Metrics - This is a line chart that allows you to see the number of Page Views over time.
+• Visitor Metrics - This is a line chart that allows you to see the number of company Page Views over time.

-• Visitor Demographics - Similar to Follower Demographics, this section gives the demographics of your page visitors.
+• Visitor Demographics - Similar to Follower Demographics, this section gives the demographics of your LinkedIn page visitors.

-Remember, visitor analytics give you data on who has visited your page, but not metrics on content performance.
+Remember, visitor analytics give you data on who has visited your client's company page, but not metrics on content performance.
 Fill out every section of your company page in order to optimize the visitor experience.
 You don’t want a prospective customer to leave with more questions than they arrived with.

 Easily Track All Your Client’s LinkedIn Metrics.

-Top 5 LinkedIn Analytics Metrics to Report
+Top 9 LinkedIn Analytics Metrics to Report

 Let's now hone it down to the most important LinkedIn metrics for monitoring the health of your LinkedIn marketing efforts.
+Although each data point helps add context to the overall performance, like with all social media platforms, there is usually a set of social KPIs that are more important than others.

-1) Impressions
+1) Post Impressions

 Content marketing is all about attracting potential customers by offering value upfront.
 Impressions are the total number of times your LinkedIn post has been seen.
-This includes users who see it more than once.
+This includes LinkedIn users who see it more than once.

 For example: If a user sees your update three times, it counts as three impressions.
-But, it will only count as one unique impression.
+But it will only count as one unique impression.

-LinkedIn Analytics Impressions Data
+LinkedIn Analytics Impressions Data Example

 When viewing impressions data through the update metrics chart, you can gain additional insights, such as: